Celebration Chase Preview, Tips, Runners & Trends (Jump Finale)

 Celebration Chase Trend Analysis

-The worst performing factor which has failed to produce a single winner is when runners last place was 2 starts ago, when backing these the trend shows a record of 0-38.
+❌ The worst performing factor that has failed to produce a single winner is when the runner's last place was 2 starts ago, when backing these the trend shows a record of 0-42.

 The course which has produced the most winners of the Celebration Chase is Cheltenham, there has been a total number of 11 winners of this race who ran at Cheltenham last time out.
 The next best course which has produced the second most winners is Aintree, there has been a total number of 5 winners of this race who ran at Aintree last time out.